bobanetwork/boba_legacy/faq.md

 ## Could you tell me the main purpose of `DiscretionaryExitFee.sol`, and `L2BillingContract.sol` contracts, and how they interact with the existing system?

 In order to ease the withdrawal UX, we relay L2->L1 messages for users on L1 ourselves.
-All three of the contracts: `DiscretionaryExitBurn.sol`, `DiscretionaryExitFee.sol`, and `L2BillingContract.sol` are a way to compensate for the cost of relaying transactions on L1.
+The contracts `DiscretionaryExitFee.sol` and `L2BillingContract.sol` are a way to compensate for the cost of relaying transactions on L1.
 However, they do not subsidize and take back the costs from the user.

-`DiscretionaryExitBurn` is a contract on our interface (the gateway), that we use to route Standard Exits through.
-The contract has a `burnAndWithdraw()` method that allows users to spend gas (a pre-configured amount).
-After spending the amount, a call is made to the standard bridge to withdraw the users funds.
-The gas spent before calling the withdraw method allows for the sequencer to gain funds (because right now it is a single entity that sequences and relays).
-This serves the purpose of voluntary collection.

 `DiscretionaryExitFee` is also a contract that we use to route Standard Exits through on our interface (the gateway).
 The purpose of this contract is to not burn native tokens for the compensation, but instead collect Boba token from the user.
 This contract uses the `L2BillingContract` to get the correct amount of `exitFee`, and then transfer the amount to the billing contract.
 The contract then proceeds with the withdrawal on the standard bridge.
 This again serves the purpose of voluntary collection.